elmerdotdev/ciccc-node-js-midterm-project/README.md

 - Create middleware so that BREAD routes can only be accessed if the user is authenticated or logged in.
 - You can choose to build your frontend/view using Astro, EJS, or another library such as React if you prefer.

-## Example routes and requests for BREAD
+## Example Routes and Requests for BREAD

 - **Browse:** `GET /posts`
 - **Read:** `GET /posts/1`